City-of-Helsinki/helsinki-design-system/packages/react/DEVELOPMENT.md

 ### Updating reference images

 When adding a new component or after making visual changes to some existing component, you must update the corresponding reference image.
-Before you can do this, you must start local react storybook by issuing the following command in the root of the whole project:
+Before you can do this, you must start the local react storybook by issuing the following command in the root of the whole project:
 ```
 yarn start:react
 ```